jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 + Try  3: good results
 + Try  4: good results
 + Try  5: good results

+## Test results group 13

++ OSX 10.13.6 running in a VMware Fusion VM on a MacBook Pro
++ Microsoft Word for Mac Version 16.15 (180709) installed via Office 365

+Like "Test results group 5", this was a fresh install of OSX 10.12.6 on a VMware Fusion VM, then update to macOS High Sierra, then install Microsoft Office via Office 365 as the first and only application install.

++ Try  1: good results
++ Try  2: good results
++ Try  3: good results
++ Try  4: good results
++ Try  5: good results
++ Try  6: good results
++ Try  7: good results
++ Try  8: good results
++ Try  9: good results
++ Try 10: good results

 # Reporting of these results